Luis Suarez signs for Inter Miami

-Luis Suarez has signed for MLS outfit Inter Miami, reuniting with former Barcelona teammate and current Ballon d’Or holder Lionel Messi.
+Luis Suarez has signed for MLS side Inter Miami, reuniting with former Barcelona teammate and current Ballon d’Or holder Lionel Messi.

 His contract will run until 2024 with an option for a further year.